Gunfight at the O.K. Corral: Virgil decides to disarm Cowboys

 Citizens reported to Virgil on the Cowboys' movements and their threats told him that Ike and Tom had left their livery stable and entered town while armed, in violation of the city ordinance.
 Virgil Earp was told by several citizens that the McLaurys and the Clantons had gathered on Fremont Street.
 Virgil decided he had to disarm the Cowboys.
-His decision to take action may have been influenced by the Cowboy's repeated threats to the Earps, their proximity to Holliday's room in Fly's boarding house, and their location on the route the Earps usually took to their homes two blocks further west on Fremont Street.
+His decision to take action may have been influenced by the Cowboys' repeated threats to the Earps, their proximity to Holliday's room in Fly's boarding house, and their location on the route the Earps usually took to their homes two blocks further west on Fremont Street.

 Several members of the citizen's vigilance committee offered to support him with arms, but Virgil refused.
 He had, during the prior month, appointed Morgan as a Special Policeman.
 He had also appointed Wyatt as a Special Policeman while Virgil had been in Prescott on business.
 He had also called on Doc Holliday that morning for help with disarming the Clantons and McLaurys.
 Wyatt spoke of his brothers Virgil and Morgan as the "marshals" while he acted as "deputy."

 Virgil Earp picked up the shotgun he had retrieved from the Wells Fargo office earlier.
 He gave the shotgun to Doc Holliday who hid it under his overcoat.
 He took Holliday's walking-stick in return.